Special Programs

 • Sickle cell anemia

-These programs can help you learn more about your condition.
-They can help you manage your condition.
-They may help improve your quality of life.
+These programs can help you learn more about your condition so you can manage it.
+They may also help improve your quality of life.
 As part of the program, you’ll receive information in the mail.
-You can request a case manager to assist you in managing your health care needs.
+You can request a case manager to assist you with your health care needs.

-If you have a serious health condition or multiple medical issues, you may be enrolled in our Complex Care Management program.
+If you have a serious health condition or multiple medical issues, you may enroll in our Complex Care Management program.
 It provides you with more care to better manage your needs.

 The Complex Care Management program can help you: